mmntjs

 Area Value Notes

-Coverage baseline 73.27% line coverage after the Phase 4 uplift
+Coverage baseline 86.03% line coverage after Phase 5 fixes

-Fuzz harnesses 11 coverage-guided targets in the quick workflow
+Fuzz harnesses 11 + grammar coverage-guided targets plus grammar-based ISO generation

 What Quality Means Here